awsdocs/aws-lambda-developer-guide/doc_source/go-image.md

    This command invokes the function running in the container image and returns a response\.

-For more information about testing your image locally with the RIE, see [Testing Lambda container images locally](images-test.md)\.
+Now that your container image resides in the Amazon ECR container registry, you can you can [create](configuration-images.md) the Lambda function and deploy the image\.